 Autoimmune rheumatic diseases (RMDs) are a diverse group of diseases that commonly affect the joints, but can also affect the muscles, other tissues and internal organs.
 There are more than 200 different RMDs, affecting both children and adults.

 They are usually caused by problems of the immune system, inflammation, infections or gradual deterioration of joints, muscle and bones.
 Many of these diseases are long term and worsen over time.
-They are typically painful and limit some functions and in severe cases can result in significant disability, having a major impact on both quality of life and life expectancy.
+Autoimmune Rheumatic Diseases typically painful and limit some functions and in severe cases can result in significant disability, having a major impact on both quality of life and life expectancy.

-Women get autoimmune diseases far more often than men, and it is estimated that over 65% of patients are women.
-A family history of an autoimmune disorder may increase the chances of developing one.
+Women get t autoimmune rheumatic diseases far more often than men, and it is estimated that over 65% of patients are women.
+A family history of an autoimmune rheumatic disorder may increase the chances of developing one.

-The most common symptom is pain in the joints, which can be mild to severe causing disability.
+The most common symptom of autoimmune rheumatic diseases is pain in the joints, which can be mild to severe causing disability.
 The pain can be associated with stiffness of the joints, which is worse in the morning on waking up.
 Some may have pain and stiffness in the entire body too, and at times there can be swelling of the affected joints also.